-The objective of the MSc by Research (Psychoanalysis) is to produce a dissertation of approximately 30,000 words under the supervision of one of the members of the Centre for Psychoanalysis.
+The objective of the course is to produce a dissertation of approximately 30,000 words under the supervision of one of the members of the Centre for Psychoanalysis.

 Students will expand their critical and analytic skills in a productive atmosphere, working with the academics and clinicians of the Centre.
 You will have the opportunity to attend group seminars and individual tutorials on research methodology as appropriate to the pursuit of the area of interest.
 These approaches may include archival research, historical research, conceptual research and textual analysis.

 This degree is an entirely research-based master's programme.
 The majority of your time will be spent working on your research project in the library, laboratories or elsewhere, under the direction of your supervisors.

 Alongside your independent study, you will also have tutorial lectures in the key areas of machine learning and visual analytics.
 You will have regular meetings with your supervisor to review progress and plan future activities.
 You may also spend brief periods at partner sites, for example where your project involves collaboration with industry.

 Assessment will be based on a final dissertation of approximately 30,000 words.
 Two independent examiners will be appointed who will read and evaluate the dissertation, following which you will be invited to make an oral defence of your work.

 The knowledge and skills gained from the programme will inform your current practice - whether as a clinician, counsellor, social worker, teacher, artist or writer.
 You will have developed self-direction and originality in dealing with complex issues as well as competence in academic writing.